-- Install window guards and place chairs, cribs, and other furniture away from windows to prevent unintentional window falls. - Keep windows locked and closed when they are not being used. - Try using a stationary activity center instead of a baby walker.
+- Install window guards and place chairs, cribs, and other furniture away from windows to prevent unintentional window falls. - Keep closed windows locked. - Try using a stationary activity center instead of a baby walker.
 Look for one that is on a stable, non-moveable base and place it away from stairs, hot appliances or electrical cords. - If a baby is in a walker at home, the baby must be actively supervised at all times.
 Walkers can easily fall down stairs, tip over or help your child gain access to hazards in the home. - Actively supervise your child around stairs.